lmadhuranga/react-native-with-LUA-Car-project/README.md

-# React-native LUA Car-project for Nodemcu esp8266
+# React-Native LUA Nodemcu esp8266 Remote Controlled (wifi) Project

-Simple Mobile and **Nodemcu** related project,
+Simple React Native and LUA programming with connect to my home wifi and Create HTTP server in NodeMCU board and control using mobile phone { react native app }

 - **Nodemcu (esp8266)** is able to handle the electronic items through internet (**IOT**)
 - **[Lua]**  is the Nodemcu (esp8266) programing language